 CAT6A cables provided the same performance specifications as CAT7 cables but they used RJ45 connectors.
 In addition, the IT community felt more comfortable with CAT6A cables because TIA/EIA signed off on them as an approved ethernet cable standard.
 As a result CAT6A cables were widely adopted and CAT7 cables were not.

-No. Do not let the fact the fact that CAT7 seems better or newer than CAT6A fool you.
+No. Don’t let the fact the fact that CAT7 seems better or newer than CAT6A fool you.
 If you need high data rates in your network over a long distance (up to 100 meters), go with CAT6A cables.
-You will want the same connector on all your ethernet cables for simplicity.
+You’ll want the same connector on all your ethernet cables for simplicity.

 That being said, CAT6A/CAT7 specifications will be overkill in most applications.